RenderKit/embree/doc/src/api/rtcNewSYCLDevice.md

 is not allowed to create a geometry in one device and attach it to a scene created with a different device.

-For an overview of configurations that can get passed please see [rtcNewDevice] function description.
+For an overview of configurations that can get passed (`config` argument) please see [rtcNewDevice] function description.

 #### EXIT STATUS